hoshisabi/hoshisabi.github.io/rpg/burgess/notes.md

   * She didn't want to make problems for "Bitter End" which turns out to be Endolin
   * Bitter End's scissors are how to re-attach shadows
   * Upstairs is the prison, to get there need the fool's scepter (Stagefright)
-  * Sharmay is a special guest of Endolin, League of Something (we have met the league of malevolence)
+  * Charmay is a special guest of Endolin, League of Something (we have met the league of malevolence)
   * The darkling elder returns to guide us up to Endolin
   * He took us upstairs where we saw a strange contraption
 * We met with Endolin